If you would like to start a meditation practice but you are unsure how to begin, here are some tips to get you on the right path.

 - Learn how to manage stress.
 In our culture, we demonize stress.
 Yet, stress is not something that happens to us but rather a physical reaction to our circumstances.
 Both pain and stress are reactions multiplied by resistance.

 - Reduce brain chatter.

-4) How is yoga different from meditation?
+4) How is Yoga Different from Meditation?

 A teacher can help us to choose an object of meditation.
 It can be anything from celestial bodies (moon, sun, or stars), natural objects (mountains, lakes, or forest).
-If a student believes in some deity (we can meditate on them), or it could be ideas like feelings of ease and gratitude.
-Since we all unique, it helps to be guided by a skilled teacher at least to start with.
+Students may meditate on the deity of their belief or ideas like feelings of ease and gratitude.
+Since we are all unique, it helps to be guided by a skilled teacher at the beginning of our journey.

 Our fast-paced minds are keeping us alive.
 Without them, we would cease to exist.
 But, we use our time of meditation to quiet the chatter.
 Imagine trying to train a puppy to walk on a leash.
 You wouldn’t yell at a puppy.
 You would gently bring it back to training.
 The same goes for your meditation practice.
 When thoughts are racing through your head, gently bring your mind back to breathing.

 My mind is hyper-busy and wanders at all times.
 But I won’t let this discourage me.
 For instance, I may be trying to focus on my breath, but instead, my mind is knocking and asking me, “What’s for breakfast?”
 I simply reply, “Thank you, but not right now.”